 You should upload only those assets that are aligned with your campaign optimization goals, e.g. install, purchases, or retention.
 Once selecting:

-- Always use engaging and relevant images taken directly from your app, for example, action shots or product images.
+- Always use engaging and relevant images taken directly from your app.
+For example, action shots or product images.

 - The “keep it simple” rule applies here too: remember that these ads appear on smaller screens, therefore use simple designs with minimal but accurate text.
 In order to give your ad credibility include app name, app logo, and store badges because it happens that these images get served without any contextual information about your app

 - Out of the formats, the “Landscape Image” is the most recommended one, however, the most used is the “Banner” size, and still, it gets the most traffic regardless of its less effective performance, tiny design, and limited information.
-We recommend to go for 1200×628 mostly and leave out the tiny sizes as they lead to many accidental clicks and very low performance
+We recommend to go for 1200×628 mostly and leaving out the tiny sizes as they lead to many accidental clicks and very low performance

 - You can also use motion, especially that on average gifs between 6 & 9 seconds have a higher CTR than static banners.